2016/2017 License Renewals

 renewals for physicians, podiatric physicians, and physician assistants who

-hold a license valid for one-year begins October 6, 2014.
+hold valid one-year and two-year licenses begins October 7, 2015.
 Current licenses

 submitted and paid for prior to this date.